Watching movies in Rangoon in 'them good ol' days' ...

 Going to the movies in Socialist Myanmar?

-Don’t ever think of it!
+Don’t even think of it!
 Going to the movies was supposed to be an enjoyable moment for the family.
 The mother and children all dressed up.
 Tickets were already waiting at the ticket window to be picked up.
 But that was pre-1962.
 ‘President’ cinema was one of the grandest at that time.
-It boasted a mini-mart on the upper floor, where movie goers could browse and a snack bar beside it.
-But later this pleasant family outing turned into an adventure.
-I came back to Myanmar in 1968 from the Soviet Union and all had changed.
+It boasted a mini-mart on the upper floor, where moviegoers could browse, and a snack bar beside it.
+But later, this pleasant family outing turned into an adventure.
+I returned to Myanmar in 1968 from the Soviet Union, and all had changed.
 Iron cage-like access points in front of the ticket counters.
-“Why?”, I asked my friends.
+“Why?”
+I asked my friends.
 “People were pushing and shoving so much that the management had to erect these barriers”, they answered.
 But as I saw, it did not solve the problem.
-People still dived into the queue below, those down below fought them off, threw slippers.
+People still dived into the queue below; those down below fought them off, throwing slippers.
 OMG.
 There were ticket touts, too.
-They colluded with the ticket clerks and bought out the tickets and resold them outside at inflated prices, splitting the profit between them.
+They conspired with the ticket clerks, bought out the tickets, and resold them outside at inflated prices, splitting the profit between them.
 Sometimes, the black market price would be two to three times more expensive for extremely popular movies, like the James Bond series.

-Once I got into one such quarrel.
-I mean not actually fighting but not an innocent bystander either.
-I was with my family at ‘Pa Pa Win’ cinema (ex Palladium).
-Well, we were neatly dressed, respectably looking with two young children in tow.
-I think the others were touts, but there might have been some genuine movie goers, too.
+Once, I got into one such quarrel.
+I mean, not actually fighting, but not an innocent bystander, either.
+I was with my family at ‘Pa Pa Win’ cinema (ex-Palladium).
+Well, we were neatly dressed, respectably looking, with two young children in tow.
+I think the others were touts, but there might have been some genuine customers.
 I do not know.
-A tout surrendered his place in the queue for us for a fee, I cannot remember how much we had to pay.
+A tout surrendered his place in the queue for us for a fee, but I cannot remember how much we had to pay.
 Not much, I suppose.
 Anyway, others in the queue started shouting at the tout.
-Not at us, but at the tout who vacated his place for us.
+Not at us but at the tout who vacated his place for us.
 A policeman on duty came and started shoving some people out of the queue.
-He would know who was a tout and who was a genuine movie goer.
+He would know who was a tout and who was a genuine moviegoer.
 Anyway, my daughter was crying as she was frightened by the fighting.
 The policeman escorted us inside and also helped us get the tickets.

 Cassandra Crossing at Thamada cinema (photo: Axel Bruns)